chrisfinlay/tab-sim/README.md

 sim-vis -h
 ```

-### Analysis

-Downstream analysis such as flagging, RFI subtraction, imaging, and source extraction can be performed through such configuration files as well.
-This is currently still in development where the `tabascal` RFI subtraction algorithm itself is not yet publically available.
-However, a full end to end analysis pipeline is available.
-Individual portions can be accessed through the command line scripts: `flag-data`, `image`, and  `src-extract`, with example configs in [tabascal/analysis/yaml_configs/target](https://github.com/chrisfinlay/tabascal/tree/main/tabascal/analysis/yaml_configs/target).
-All three of these can be perfomed in a single command line script by using `extract`.
-See the help documentation of these scripts for further details.

-### Config File Definitions
+### Config File Definition

-The configuration files for simulation and analysis have many options with set defaults such that minimal configurations can be set unless more is required.
+The simulation configuration file has many options with set defaults such that minimal configurations can be set unless more is required.

-The base configuration files with defualts and definitions reside in [tabascal/tabascal/data/config_files](https://github.com/chrisfinlay/tabascal/tree/main/tabascal/data/config_files)
+The base configuration files with defualts and definitions reside in [tab-sim/data/config_files](https://github.com/chrisfinlay/tab-sim/tree/main/tab-sim/data/config_files)

 ## Output Data Structure